You are viewing a story from harrypotterfanfiction.com

 "What's that?"
 He cups a hand to his ear.
 "You don't want to admit I'm right?
-The Quirkers are catching on, too, aren't they?
+The Quirkers are catching on, aren't they?
 I hear Witchy Business is... less than credible these days."

 Potter heard Caroline's moos; how cute.
 "Double check your sources.
 Witchy Business is doing fine."

 As I reach over to grab my book, Albus blocks me and my fingers catch on his sleeve—our first contact.

 "'A Bash to Bash All Bashes'" He scoffs right through the article title.
 "Was that the best you had?
 'Albus Potter held a surprise auction for an exclusive date, raising money for the Endangered Spotted Kneazle foundation.'"

 "Well, it's not like anyone wants to save the Wart-Eyed Spiders.
 You've got to give them something cute and fuzzy."
-I resist lunging for the prize; he's easily got faster reflexes, and really, throwing myself at him doesn't seem like the greatest plan.
+I resist lunging for the prize; he's easily got faster reflexes, and really, throwing myself at him isn't the greatest plan.
 I can understand a changing room and an invisibility cloak, but if I manage to get pressed against him in a spacious place like this, that's called a chronic problem.

 "Spotted Kneazles aren't even endangered, and that's not the only hole in the story.
-People aren't daft, Fitzgerald.
 They'll figure out the truth."

 Honeying up my smile, I resist the urge to scoff at how utterly serious he is.
 "Thank you for your concern.
 Witchy Business dearly values its readers' opinions.
 Now if that's all, you've overstayed your welcome.
 Parting is such sweet sorrow, but alas."
-I wave and then graciously direct him toward the door.
+I wave and graciously direct him toward the door.
 "And give me my book back."

 He doesn't move.
 He doesn't even hand over my book.
 "So we are pretending like it never happened."